-Resource Description Discussion Forums A community-based forum for developers to discuss technical questions related to Amazon Web Services.
+Resource Description Amazon Elastic Compute Cloud API Reference Contains a comprehensive description of the API actions, data types, and errors.
+Amazon Elastic Compute Cloud Command Line Reference Contains a comprehensive description of all the command line tools and their options.
+Amazon EC2 Technical FAQ Covers the top questions developers have asked about this product.
+Amazon EC2 Release Notes Give a high-level overview of the current release.
+They specifically note any new features, corrections, and known issues.
+AWS Developer Resource Center A central starting point to find documentation, code samples, release notes, and other information to help you build innovative applications with AWS.
+AWS Management Console The console lets you perform most of the functions of Amazon EC2 and other AWS products without programming.
+Discussion Forums A community-based forum for developers to discuss technical questions related to Amazon Web Services.
 AWS Support Center The home page for AWS Technical Support, including access to our Developer Forums, Technical FAQs, Service Status page, and AWS Premium Support (if you are subscribed to this program).
 AWS Premium Support Information The primary web page for information about AWS Premium Support, a one-on-one, fast-response support channel to help you build and run applications on AWS Infrastructure Services.
 Amazon EC2 Product Information The primary web page for information about Amazon EC2.
 Form for questions related to your AWS account: Contact Us This form is only for account questions.
 For technical questions, use the Discussion Forums.
 Terms of Use Detailed information about the copyright and trademark usage at Amazon.com and other topics.

 Your input is important to us.
 Help make our documentation helpful and easy to use.
 Please take a minute to provide feedback on your getting started experience with Amazon EC2.
 To begin the survey, see Please Provide Feedback (p.
-27).
+26).
 Thank you.